curvegrid/go-ethereum-wiki/Building-Instructions-for-Mac.md

 * pretending your local git config is in reality your upstream - but this is abusing .git/config
 * or faking the import path pointing to your local copy -

 Now if we do this on our usual (say systemwide) GOPATH this makes it impossible to have the upstream version properly installed as well.
 But there is a solution.

-[For eth-go, it looks tempting to simply rewrite the full path dependencies to local path such as `github.com/ethereum/eth-go/ethchain` -> `./ethchain` or `../ethchain`, etc. Like this, all deps that are part of this package will be taken from this working copy and cannot be fooled by GOPATH settings.
-The build works just fine.
-However if we then import this from another go project (like go-ethereum for instance), the go compiler complains: local import "./ethchain" in non-local package.]
+So first just use the systemwide path (here `/usr/local/opt/go/share` within a typical homebrew install).
+This will install all dependencies, including eth-go and go-ethereum master branches under the system wide go path.

+     export GOPATH=/usr/local/opt/go/share
+     go get github.com/ethereum/go-ethereum

-The solution relies on multiple ordered go paths.
+The solution to compile from your local working copy just relies on multiple ordered go paths.
 Assume you got your working copy of eth-go under `$HOME/Work/ethereum/eth-go` and your working copy of go-ethereum under `$HOME/Work/ethereum/go-ethereum`.
 Create a link:

-    mkdir -p $HOME/Work/ethereum/src/github.com
-    ln -sf $HOME/Work/ethereum $HOME/Work/ethereum/src/github.com/ethereum
+    cd $HOME/Work/ethereum                 # cd to where your github.com/ethereum projects are cloned to mkdir -p go/src/github.com             # create a go fake subpath ln -sf ../../.. go/src/github.com/ethereum   # link the ethereum back to the dir containing the clones

-then you can prioritize `$HOME/Work/ethereum` as the first GOPATH used before generic (system-wide) path which may contain the upstream versions installed with `go get github.com/ethereum/go-ethereum` for instance.
-Using a systemwide go path within a typical brew install:
+then you can prioritize `$HOME/Work/ethereum` as the first GOPATH used before generic (system-wide) path which may contain the upstream versions installed above as well as all the dependencies (which then can be shared between other go projects):

-    export GOPATH=$HOME/Work/ethereum/:/usr/local/opt/go/share
+    export GOPATH=$HOME/Work/ethereum/go:/usr/local/opt/go/share

 With this solution, both projects compile from fork: